 22.7k Broadcast Views

-Every October the Wood Buffalo Excellence in Arts Awards Showcase entertains audiences with high energy
+Every October the Wood Buffalo Excellence in Arts Awards Gala dazzles audiences with world-class

 ACWB will contact the nominee letting them know of their nomination and request nominee material.

 Once the nominee material deadline has passed, entries in all categories are scored by adjudicators representing the diverse artistic disciplines that make up the Buffys.

 The top three scores (by average) in each category will make up the shortlist.
 The top scoring entry in each category will be the award recipient.

 Award recipients will be announced at the Wood Buffalo Excellence in Arts Awards & Showcase.